 Of course, these aren’t the only reasons to want a job; many reasons may be specific to the company, field, or position you’re applying for.
 The bottom line is it’s a good idea to find your unique motivations and add them to your answer.

-At MatchBuilt, we’ve explored other common interview questions, such as “What makes you unique?“, “Tell me about yourself“, “What are you passionate about?“, and “Why should we hire you?” and we invite you to review them as well.
+At MatchBuilt, we’ve explored other common and challenging interview questions, such as “What makes you unique?“, “Tell me about yourself,” “What are you passionate about?“, “What areas need improvement?”, “What is your greatest achievement?” and “Why should we hire you?” and we invite you to review them as well.